Difference-in-Differences with Time-varying Continuous Treatments using Double/Debiased Machine Learning

 Under these assumptions, the conditional ATET of treatment dose $d>0$ in period $t>0$ given $X$ is identified:

-The first equality in \eqref{DiDobs} follows from subtracting and adding $E[Y_0(0)|D=d,X]$, and the second from Assumption \ref{ass2}, implying that $E[Y_0(0)|D=d,X]=E[Y_0(d)|D=d,X]$.
-The third equality follows from Assumption \ref{ass1}.
-The fourth equality follows from the fact that $Y_t=Y_t(d)$ conditional on $D=d$, which is known as the observational rule.
+The first equality in \eqref{DiDobs} follows from subtracting and adding $E[Y_0(0)|D=d,X]$, and the second from Assumption \ref{ass2}, implying that $E[Y_0(0)|D=d,T-0,X]=E[Y_0(d)|D=d,T=0,X]$.
+The third equality follows from the conditional parallel trends assumption (Assumption \ref{ass1}).
+The fourth equality follows from the fact that $Y_T=Y_t(d)$ conditional on $D=d$ and $T=t$, which is known as the observational rule.
 By Assumption \ref{ass4}, the effect of the treatment on the outcome $Y_t$ is not mediated by $X$, such that the conditional ATET in expression \eqref{DiDobs} captures the total causal effect among the treated given $X$, rather than only a partial effect not mediated by $X$.
 Averaging the conditional ATET over the distribution of $X$ among the treated in a post-treatment period $T=t$ yields the ATET in that period:

-where we use the short hand notation $\mu_d(t,x)=E[Y_t|D=d,X=x]$ for the conditional mean outcome given the treatment, the time period, and the covariates.
+where we use the short hand notation $\mu_d(t,x)=E[Y_T|D=d,T=t,X=x]$ for the conditional mean outcome given the treatment, the time period, and the covariates.

-If the treatment $d$ consisted of discrete treatment doses, the ATET could alternatively be assessed based on the following doubly robust (DR) expression, which is in analogy to \cite*{Zimmert2018} for binary treatments:
+If the treatment $d$ consisted of discrete treatment doses, the ATET can alternatively be assessed based on the following doubly robust (DR) expression, which is in analogy to \cite*{Zimmert2018} for binary treatments: